 I started a forum on my website where I could easily interact with people.

 When I shared my website posts on my Facebook community pages, I encouraged people to leave comments on my posts and not my Facebook share.

 I cut way back on my personal Facebook usage to almost nothing to see how I felt about it.
 Then, to test out my potential leaving, I got more active again for a few days to see if I really wanted to be back.
 I realized how much I did not want to deal with Facebook any longer.

 So although this post starts with Day 1 being the day I committed publicly to leaving Facebook, quite a bit of thought and planning went into it.

 - Mention on my Facebook wall I’m definitely leaving Facebook in a few days

-- Put up posts on my Facebook community pages that I’m shutting them down and how to subscribe to my different websites if people are interested
+- Put up posts on my Facebook community pages that I’m shutting them down and how to subscribe if people are interested

 - Start removing myself from groups